SpaghettDev/Advanced-Command-Handler/README.md

 | `isOwner( id )` | Check if the `id` is in the owners (configuration). | Boolean |

 ### That's all for now :D
+# DON'T USE THIS, IT'S BROKEN AND DEPRECATED, IT WILL BE REMOVED THE 15th OCTOBER